sriram21-09/PRODIGY_CS_02/README.md

 This technique allows users to secure their images with a relatively simple method, though it's not as secure as modern encryption algorithms.

-Want to dive deeper into any of these aspects?